Probing small-scale primordial power spectra with induced gravitational waves: Introduction

 Similar to primordial curvature perturbations, primordial tensor perturbations (primordial \acp{GW}) generated during inflation are also stringently constrained by cosmological observations on large scales.
 More precisely, on large scales, the tensor-to-scalar ratio $r$ is limited to $r<0.064$ at a $95\%$ confidence level \cite{Planck:2018vyg}.
 However, the \acp{PGW} on small scales remain relatively unconstrained.
 Through nonlinear coupling between first-order perturbations and second-order tensor perturbations, large-amplitude primordial tensor perturbations on small scales, in combination with primordial curvature perturbations, give rise to higher-order \acp{GW} known as \acp{TSIGW}.
+Here, \acp{TSIGW} are defined as the second-order \acp{GW} generated under the simultaneous presence of substantial primordial curvature perturbations and primordial tensor perturbations on small scales.
+They represent the combined contributions of scalar-scalar, tensor-scalar, and tensor-tensor source terms, rather than being limited to tensor-scalar contributions alone.
+When we neglect the potential large-amplitude primordial tensor perturbations on small scales, the second-order induced gravitational waves contain only scalar-scalar source terms.
+In this case, the second-order \acp{TSIGW} reduce to the well-known second-order \acp{SIGW}.
 In Ref.~\cite{Gong:2019mui}, the equations of motion of second-order \acp{TSIGW} and their analytical solutions are studied comprehensively.
 In particular, Ref.~\cite{Chang:2022vlv} provides the first calculation of the energy density spectrum of second-order \acp{TSIGW} under a monochromatic primordial power spectrum and analyzes the impact of primordial tensor perturbations on the signal-to-noise ratio of \ac{LISA}.
 Subsequently, Refs.~\cite{Wu:2024qdb,Yu:2023lmo,Bari:2023rcw,Picard:2023sbz} explore second-order \acp{TSIGW} in the context of \ac{LN} primordial power spectra.
 When there is a significant scale disparity between primordial curvature perturbations and primordial tensor perturbations, the potential "divergence" issue of second-order \acp{SIGW} has been preliminarily studied \cite{Bari:2023rcw}.
 Furthermore, the cross-correlation functions of \acp{TSIGW} and the impact of primordial non-Gaussianity on \acp{TSIGW} have also been systematically analyzed in Ref.~\cite{Chen:2022dah} and Ref.~\cite{Picard:2024ekd}.

 In this study, we further simplify the formula for the energy density spectrum of second-order \acp{TSIGW} and analytically derive its explicit expression.
 By combining current cosmological observations on different scales, we can constrain the parameter space of different forms of the primordial power spectrum and rigorously analyze the possibility that \acp{TSIGW} dominate current \ac{PTA} observations.
 To address potential "divergence" issues in \acp{TSIGW}, we consider the phenomenological approach proposed in Ref.~\cite{Bari:2023rcw} to study the scenario where the peak scales of primordial curvature perturbations and \acp{PGW} differ.
 Furthermore, within the framework of the Nieh-Yan modified Teleparallel Gravity model \cite{Fu:2023aab}, we investigate the case in which second-order \acp{GW} arise purely from large primordial tensor perturbations, without significant primordial curvature perturbations at small scales, and explore the constraints placed by current cosmological observations on small-scale primordial tensor perturbations.